PatrickAtef8/ADB_Appium_Qt_Tooling/README.md

 # IGScraper

-A Windows desktop application for collecting publicly visible Instagram profile data from followers and following lists, with multi-device Android automation, a live screen mirror, and export to Google Sheets, webhook, and CSV.
+A desktop application for collecting publicly visible Instagram profile data from followers and following lists, with multi-device Android automation, a live screen mirror, and export to Google Sheets, webhook, and CSV.